-Enhancement of Contractor Protection from Reprisal for Disclosure of Certain Information (41 U.S.C.
+Pilot Program for Enhancement of Employee Whistleblower Protection (41 U.S.C.
 4712)

-The federal government enacted a pilot program in 2013, which underwent a permanent extension in 2016, to add protections for employees against reprisal for certain whistleblowing activities in connection with federal grants and contracts.
+The federal government has enacted a pilot program, effective until January 1, 2017, to add protections for employees against reprisal for certain whistleblowing activities in connection with federal grants and contracts.

-The program is established at 41 U.S.C.
+The pilot program is established at 41 U.S.C.
 4712 by section 828 of the National Defense Authorization Act for Fiscal Year 2013 (Pub.
 L. 112-239) and Federal Acquisition Regulation 3.908.
-While the provisions of the program are summarized below, more detailed information about rights and remedies under the program may be found by consulting the establishing materials here.
+While the provisions of the program are summarized below, more detailed information about rights and remedies under the program may be found by consulting the establishing materials here and here and here.